 Doing something creative doesn’t need to be expensive or time consuming.
 Writing in a journal, baking a cake, growing new plants are all quick and financially accessible things to do.
 Recent studies explain the many health and psychological benefits that having a creative outlet can bring; they can enable people to live healther and happier lives.
 Social prescribing for people with social isolation, loneliness and mental health issues is on the rise, GP's can now prescribe an art club or a writing workshop instead of anti-depressants and for me this has enormous benefits and are such an innovative way forward.

-There are so many benefits to being creative, and it has given me a sense of purpose in the world, one which I never thought would happen.
+There are so many benefits to being creative, self care, a sense of purpose in the world, and treasured memories, that I will never forget.
 I continue to explore my own creativity all the time and now that my creative hobby has become my main job, I am currently looking for a new one.
-Any suggestions you have are welcome!
+Any suggestions, are welcome!